ivrok/test-mu-plugin-show-users/README.md

 ## Installation

 1. Download the plugin
-2. Move the content of the plugin directory 'src' to the `mu-plugins` directory of your Wordpress installation
+2. Move the content of the plugin directory `src` to the `mu-plugins` directory of your Wordpress installation

 ## Configuration